 3. Survicate: Best for Multi-Channel In-App and Website Feedback

-The survey builder offers 15+ question types and 125+ templates, including NPS, CSAT, and CES.
+The survey builder offers 15-plus question types and 125-plus templates, including NPS, CSAT, and CES.
 Surveys are fully brandable with custom colors, logos, and CSS.
 Survicate integrates with Intercom, HubSpot, Salesforce, Mixpanel, Amplitude, and Productboard, covering both the CRM/support stack and the product analytics stack in one integration list.

 Where Survicate stands out for early-stage and growing teams is accessibility.
 It has a free tier, an approachable setup process, and solid documentation.
 Teams that aren't ready for a full enterprise feedback platform but need something more capable than a basic widget often land here.